yongli-abc/yongli-abc.github.io/content/posts/buddha-dhamma-for-me.md

     -   I fully understand that the Pali Canon wasn't written during Buddha's lifetime but compelled by his disciples and followers.
 Some part of it likely didn't exist until the Theravada period.
 But still it's the earliest texts we have as close to the Buddha's original teachings as possible.
         -   I pay great attention to the dating of any Buddhist texts, including Pali Canon.
             -   Among all Pali Canon texts, Saṃyutta Nikāya is likely still the [most original](https://en.wikipedia.org/wiki/Sa%E1%B9%83yutta_Nik%C4%81ya#Dating) texts that can be attributed to Buddha's original teachings.
-        -   I was greatly honored to have the opportunity to talk to the English translator of Pali Canon, [Bhikkhu Bodhi](https://en.wikipedia.org/wiki/Bhikkhu_Bodhi) himself, and he confirmed Saṃyutta Nikāya's appropriateness as the very first entry point into learning Pali Canon.
+        -   I was greatly honored to have the opportunity to talk to the English translator of Pali Canon, Venerable [Bhikkhu Bodhi](https://en.wikipedia.org/wiki/Bhikkhu_Bodhi) himself, and he confirmed Saṃyutta Nikāya's appropriateness as the very first entry point into learning Pali Canon.
     -   Whenever possible, I tend to include the Pali word for any Buddhist concepts.
         -   That's why you'll see me write "Dhamma" instead of "Dharma", "Nibbana" instead of "Nirvana", "Sutta" instead of "Sutra", so on and so forth.
             -   I acknowledge the wide use of "Dharma"/"Nirvana"/"Sutra" in popular culture, so I don't mind others continuing the use of the Sanskrit forms.